Applying to Translocate

 Subject to legislation and policy, public notification may be required if in the public interest.
 Where a cross-border translocation is proposed or cross-jurisdictional issues exist, inter-agency consultation may be required.

-The Secretary, VFA, or delegate will consider the advice of the TEP before making a decision on the application.
+The CEO, VFA, or delegate will consider the advice of the TEP before making a decision on the application.

 VFA will notify the translocation applicant of the decision in writing, including any relevant conditions.

 Once a translocation is approved, case-by-case assessment of subsequent translocation events is not required provided the translocation applicant can demonstrate conformance with the approved translocation.